bazooka-ci/bazooka/docs/home/build_configuration.md

   - Y=true
 ```

-You can specify multiple values for a single environment variable.
-Bazooka will automatically generate [permutations](../home/permutations).
 For instance, with the previous configuration, bazooka will build your project twice.
 One time with the environment variables set to:

 * X=42
 * Y=true

-Another time with the environment variables set to:
+And a second time with the environment variables set to:

 * X=6
 * Y=true

-This allow you to make sure your project works with different configurations
+This allow you to make sure your project works with different configurations.

 ### Matrix

+The `matrix` allows you to have a finer control over the generated [permutations](../home/permutations).
+At this time, only `exclude` parameter is supported and lets you exclude some specific possible permutations.

 ```yaml
 matrix: